Antonio447-cloud/automation-using-continuous-integration-step3/README.md

 # Automation using Continuous Integration

 *Demonstration of how to enhance the website solution that we implemented on project: "load-balancer-solution-with-apache-step2" by using a free and open source automation server called Jenkins.
-We will use Jenkins to automate the deployment of source code changes from our GitHub repository to our NFS and Jenkins server.
+We will use Jenkins to automate the deployment of source code changes from our GitHub repository to our NFS server.
 The source code used on this project was retrieved from darey.io.*

 - *This project is a continuation of project: "devops-website-solution-with-nfs-lvm-step1".*